IBMTechSales/klp-think2022-labs/1158-Docker-Containers+OpenShift/1158-Part2-IntroOpenshift/README.md

     <br/>

+2. OpenShift may require to login via the web UI to get the login token.

+   If so, login via the verify **htpasswd** option as user **ibmadmin** and password **engageibm**

-2. In the new window that pops up, click on `Display Token`:
+4. In the new window that pops up, click on `Display Token`:

     ![Display Token](images/DisplayToken.jpg)

     <br/>

-3. Copy the `oc login` command and paste it into your web terminal.
+5. Copy the `oc login` command and paste it into your terminal window.

     ```
     oc login --token=<TOKEN> --server=<SERVER Address>